KevinWMatthews/blog_jekyll/_drafts/function-pointers-in-c-as-function-parameter.md

 ### Using Traditional Syntax

-Traditional syntax works the same way but is more verbose:
+Some libraries do not use typedef syntax for function pointers, opting instead for the more verbose traditional syntax.
+This works in the same way:
 ```c
 void calls_function_pointer(void (*function_pointer)(void))
 {